andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-audition.md

 A graduate of The Julliard School and former Dean of the ADF School, her accomplishments and accolades are far too extensive to detail here, but I encourage everyone to read about her magnificent career
-<a href="https://americandancefestival.org/2023/05/03/adf-dedicates-its-90th-anniversary-season-to-gerri-houlihan/" target="_blank" rel="noopener noreferrer">here</a>
+<a href="https://americandancefestival.org/2023/05/03/adf-dedicates-its-90th-anniversary-season-to-gerri-houlihan/" target="_blank" rel="noopener noreferrer">here</a>,
-and if you have the means, consider donating a few shekels to the Gerri Houlihan Scholarship Fund, which you can find in the above link.
+and if you have the means, consider donating a few shekels to the Gerri Houlihan Scholarship Fund.
+I had the pleasure to meet Gerri at one of our rehearsals and look forward to attending one of her classes, where she continues to advance the mission of ADF.

 This season features two companies who performed at the inaugural Durham festival, the Paul Taylor Dance Company and Pilobolus, the latter of which